 Mark the unique plurality of India.
-Half of the country worship the Goddess who ferociously slays the demon and even drinks his blood, while half on that very day worships the goddess who brings prosperity.
+Half of the country worships the Goddess who ferociously slays the demon and even drinks his blood, while half on that very day worships the goddess who brings prosperity.
 Both the goddess represent two different sects- Shaktism and Vaishnavism.
 And they are the same entity.

 As per the Kalikula sect of Shaktism, the supreme celestial Mother goddess Mahakali took 10 manifestations to slay evils on the Earth, which are collectively known as Dasa Mahavidyas.
 Each Mahavidya has a day of incarnation in the Hindu calendar of 12 months.
 Out of those 10 Mahavidyas, the last goddess is Kamalatmika, whose day of incarnation is celebrated as Kamalatmika Jayanti, falls on the day of Deepavali.
 She is often recognized as 'Tantrik Lakshmi'.

 India celebrated National Education Day on November 11, the birth anniversary of Maulana Abul Kalam Azad – a great scholar, Islamic theologian, freedom fighter, politician and a firm believer in the unity of India.
 He was the first Education Minister of independent India.
 He remained Education minister from 15 August 1947 until 2 February 1958.
 He died on 22 February 1958.
 Every year since 2008, November 11 has been celebrated as education day to commemorate his birth anniversary.